20 Tips for a Recurring Giving Campaign

 - Thank You - When someone signs up to be a monthly donor, thank them within 24 to 48 hours with a personal email if possible, and have an automatic email sent as soon as they sign up.
 Also, create a strategy for thanking them throughout the year and updating them at least once or twice a year on their gifts’ impact.
 Many nonprofits send quarterly or even monthly updates depending on how fast you can report measurable results.
 Genius Tip: If you’d like to send out gifts to donors, try one of these donor appreciation gift ideas.

 - Refine Your Strategy - If an email campaign doesn’t work one time, try it differently next time.
 Refine your strategy as many times as possible to ensure you are connecting with your donors and target audience.
 Keep it simple and address donors by name, giving examples of how they are helping as well as how they can contact you with any questions or how to get more involved with your nonprofit.

 - Survey Current Monthly Donors - One of the best things you can do is survey your current donors to see what they enjoy about being a monthly donor.
 Ask what communications they find helpful and what they would like to see or do differently.

 Monthly donors can end up being one of your most loyal partners and a reliable giving base as they have a higher retention rate than one-time donors.
 If you work to consistently educate, thank, and involve these donors, your ministry can develop true partners for good.

 Andrea Johnson is a native Texan now living in Charlotte, N.C., with her husband and two daughters.
-She enjoys running, photography and good chocolate.
+She has more than 15 years experience working in marketing and development for both a large and small nonprofit.
+In her spare time she enjoys running, photography and good chocolate.